 For PCA, the primary mode of data transfer involves first applying PCA to a source dataset to determine the principal components that capture the most variance.
 Once these components are determined, the same PCA transformation is applied to the target dataset.
 By projecting the target data onto the principal components derived from the source data, one can reduce dimensions and retain features that encapsulate the most significant structures learned from the source.

-Here's a tabulation of the data transfer mechanisms for the mentioned techniques:
+Table 4 lists the data transfer mechanisms for the aforementioned techniques.

 Table 4.
-Deep Learning Architectures data transfer details
+Deep learning architectures data transfer details